vlutton/encore-ui/src/rxForm/README.md

 ## rxFormOptionTable

-Given an data object and an additional optional object for column labels, rxFormOptionTable creates a series of radio or checkbox buttons.
+Given a data object and an additional optional object for column labels, rxFormOptionTable creates a series of radio or checkbox buttons.

 ### Attributes